lifaon74/rx-store/src/action/action.md

 - a callback, which receives as first argument the current State of the Store (`state`), and an optional list of Arguments used to provide a context / some data to the Action.

+And returns the new State or the Store.

 ##### Example

 ```ts